varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	headers present in IANA registries need to be quoted, so the quoted syntax is discouraged but available for interoperability.

+	Some headers that cannot be tampered with for proper HTTP fetch or delivery are read-only.

+req.http.content-length

+	Type: HEADER

+	Readable from: client

+	The content-length header field is protected, see protected_headers_.

+req.http.transfer-encoding

+	Type: HEADER

+	Readable from: client

+	The transfer-encoding header field is protected, see protected_headers_.

 .. _req.is_hitmiss: